 The reporting on the recent encounter between Iranian speedboats and American warships in the

-, and yes, there’s been stuff missing from the coverage I’ve heard about this in the US media.
+Well, rojonoir has collected (and summarized) a couple of articles giving much more background about the incident, and yes, there’s been stuff missing from the coverage I’ve heard about this in the US media.
 Specifically,

 - No part of the Strait of Hormuz is in “international waters”, because it’s so narrow.
 The inbound traffic lane, where the US ships were, is entirely within Iranian territorial waters.
 There is, however, an international treaty granting all ships right of passage through the strait, provided they follow certain restrictions (like not collecting intelligence, and surfacing if they’re submarines).
 The US does not follow those restrictions, and has not ratified the treaty.
 (The linked article suggests that the US has not ratified the treaty because it doesn’t want to be bound by the restrictions it doesn’t like.)